Tommo-L/NEO3-Development-Guide/en/RPC/api/getrawmempool.md

 ﻿# getrawmempool Method

-Obtains the list of confirmed / unconfirmed transactions in memory.
+Obtain the list of confirmed / unconfirmed transactions in memory.

 ## Parameter Description